lumamontes/dev-portfolio/src/content/posts/en/local-first-legend-state.md

 The component above:

 1. Monitors connectivity status with NetInfo
-2. Shows a visual indicator to inform the user if they’re online or offline
+2. Shows a visual indicator to inform the user if they're online or offline
 3. Displays loading and error states as needed
 4. Renders the list of posts, already using our store!